HonkingGoose/git-gosling/docs/getting_started/installing_git.md

 ### Other distributions

-You can see a list of installation instructions at [git-scm.com/download/linux](https://git-scm.com/download/linux).
+See the list of installation instructions at [git-scm.com/download/linux](https://git-scm.com/download/linux).

 ## macOS